 5. Hair straighteners

 Every girl knows that hair straighteners are as an essential as a liberal application of Maybelline for a night on the town.
 No!
 Leave them, ladies.
 Dry those kohl-smudged eyes and imagine the freedom in your heart when you embrace a policy of bed/beach hair.
 Think Rachel Zoe.
 An artfully dishevelled mane is as trendy as flowing flowery dresses this season.
 Look like you’ve just stepped out of the waves, not the salon.

 Even if your hotel room has a safe and 24hr security, there is still plenty of opportunity for the loss of your most treasured possessions.
-Just because you’re vigilant in shady side streets in downtown Montevideo doesn’t mean you mightn’t leave your Rolex on the plane.
+Just because you’re vigilant in shady side streets in downtown Montevideo doesn’t mean you mightn’t mispace your iPad.
 Leave objects of economic or sentimental importance in the jewellery drawer at home, or in the company of your other teddy bears.
 It’s not worth it.

 Most hotels of a certain standard provide towels, so leave yours hanging over a door at home.
 If you’re travelling really light, take a microscopic microfibre travel towel which absorbs amazingly and dries fast.
 Some come with a clip for attaching to your pack to dry on the move.
 A real dilemma is beach towels – do you snaffle the hotel’s fluffy white bath towels and get them all sandy?
 And worse, everyone on the beach will know what you’ve done.

-Great reference material though it is, your coffee table tome ‘Europe on a Shoestring’ or ‘The Photographic Guide to the Countries of the World’ should stay right there.
+Great reference material though it is, your coffee table tomb ‘Europe on a Shoestring’ or ‘The Photographic Guide to the Countries of the World’ should stay right there.
 Get them on your e-reader.
-Or, if you must have real paper, photocopy the relevant chapter or pages, and throw away each sheet once you’ve used it to lighten your load as you move on.
+Or, if you must have real paper, photocopy the relevant chapters or pages, and throw away each sheet once you’ve used it to lighten your load as you move on.

 9. Proper shirts